 Inky black smoke billowed from the flue of the steamer, indicating an impending departure, as Lord Powis bid them a safe journey.
 The Beauforts and their servants boarded.
 Kate strolled the deck, wondering about the engine of the ship and speculating on how much horsepower it might produce.
 The crew cast off and the ship turned slowly away from the quay, then surged forward and gained speed, heading into the bay and the channel beyond.
 Waves splashed the hull, and seagulls reeled overhead.
 Kate stood near the bow, peering at the various nautical crafts passing to port and starboard.
 Her parents approached.
 They carefully held tin mugs.
 Kate caught a whiff of coffee mingling with the salty sea air.

 “There are hot and cold beverages available for passengers,” Jane said, taking a sip.
 “Would you like something, Kate?”

 “No, thank you.
 Perhaps later.”

-“Once I’ve hired a carriage, I thought we might visit Orchard Wyndham to see how the Dowager Countess is faring,” Lord Beaufort said.
+“Once I’ve hired a carriage, I thought we might visit Orchard Wyndham to see how the Dowager Countess is faring,” Earl Beaufort said.
 “It’s over three years since Egremont passed away.”

 “Last summer she was still in mourning,” Kate said.
 “The Lovelaces and I called on her the day we drove from Ashley Combe to our house.
 She appeared happy to watch the children and me play in her garden and folly.”